Luke-Nicklin/battleships/README.md

 The Battleships game includes the following features:

 - User can select the difficulty of the game.
 'Easy' creates a 5x5 board.
 'Hard' creates a 9x9 board.
-- User board and computer board.
+- Shows the user board and computer board.
 - Radnom ship placement.
 - Marking the board with 'X' for a hit and 'O' for a miss.
 - Number of hits the user and computer has made.
+- A win or lose message depending on the outcome of the game.

 ### Existing Features